swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 >
 > **Characteristics:** Individuals using the system for personal international money transfers.
 This group is characterized by a wide range of technical expertise, from novice to advanced users, and includes both infrequent and regular users.
 >
-> **Privileges:** Regular Users are able to initiate and manage international transfers, access and fill out the digital RTA Form, save beneficiary details for future transactions, and receive status notifications about their transfers.
+> **Privileges:** Regular Users are able to initiate and manage their international transfers, access and fill out the digital RTA Form, save beneficiary details for future transactions, and receive status notifications about their transfers.
 >
 > **Special Considerations:** While Regular Users have access to the full suite of transfer functionalities, their transactions are processed with standard priority, which may result in slightly longer processing times during peak periods compared to Business Users.